Mohanakri/K8s-Admin-kode-kloud/docs/03-Scheduling/18-Multiple-Schedulers.md

 # Multiple Schedulers
   - Take me to [Video Tutorial](https://kodekloud.com/topic/multiple-schedulers/)

+Here's a summary of the article on "Deploying Multiple Schedulers in a Kubernetes Cluster":

+### Introduction to Multiple Schedulers:
+- This lecture focuses on deploying multiple schedulers in a Kubernetes cluster.
+- The default scheduler in Kubernetes has its algorithms for pod distribution but sometimes custom scheduling is needed.

+### Reasons for Custom Schedulers:
+- Custom scheduling might be needed for applications requiring specific conditions for pod placement.
+- Kubernetes allows writing custom scheduler programs, packaging them, and deploying them as default or additional schedulers.

+### Configuring Custom Scheduler Names:
+- Each scheduler must have a unique name.
+- The default scheduler is usually named "default-scheduler."
+- Custom schedulers can be named and configured in separate configuration files.

+### Simple Deployment of Additional Scheduler:
+- Additional schedulers can be deployed using the same kube-scheduler binary.
+- Use a custom configuration file for the new scheduler.
+- Each scheduler uses its configuration file with a unique name.

+### Deploying as a Pod:
+- Create a pod definition file with the custom kube-scheduler configuration.
+- Use the kubeconfig property to point to the scheduler conf file.
+- Specify the scheduler name in the configuration file.

+### Leader Election for High Availability:
+- When multiple copies of a scheduler run on different master nodes, leader election is used.
+- Only one scheduler can be active at a time.
+- The leader elect option helps in selecting the leader for scheduling activities.

+### Deploying as a Deployment:
+- Another method is deploying the scheduler as a deployment.
+- Use the kube-scheduler image and the custom config file.
+- Additional configurations like service account and cluster role bindings are needed.

+### Configuring Pod to Use Custom Scheduler:
+- Add a new field "schedulerName" in the pod definition file.
+- Specify the name of the custom scheduler in this field.

+### Checking Scheduler Status:
+- After deployment, use `kubectl get pods` in the kube-system namespace to see the new scheduler running.
+- If a pod remains pending, check the logs with `kubectl describe` to troubleshoot.
+- Use `kubectl get events -o wide` to view scheduled events and check if the custom scheduler picked up the pod.
+- View scheduler logs with `kubectl logs` for troubleshooting issues.

+### Conclusion:
+- Multiple schedulers can be deployed in a Kubernetes cluster for custom pod scheduling.
+- Each scheduler must have a unique name and configuration file.
+- Pods can be configured to use a specific scheduler by adding the "schedulerName" field.
+- Monitoring scheduler logs and events helps in troubleshooting scheduler-related issues.

+The lecture concludes with an invitation to practice deploying multiple schedulers in Kubernetes and to explore how pods are scheduled using custom schedulers.

+______________________________________________________________________________
 In this section, we will take a look at multiple schedulers

 ## Custom Schedulers